-Students are responsible for reviewing their accommodations and assigning them to the appropriate courses at the start of each semester.
+Students are responsible for reviewing and applying their accommodations to the appropriate courses at the start of each semester.

-Students are encouraged to review the QSAS Statement of Confidentiality before uploading QSAS documentation.
+Students are encouraged to review the QSAS statement of confidentiality before uploading documentation.

 Experiencing technical difficulties?
 Please contact us directly

-It is the student’s responsibility to communicate their accommodations to their instructor/faculty contact person by sharing their Letter of Accommodation (LoA) at the beginning of each term.
+It is the student’s responsibility to apply their accommodations at the beginning of each term.
 If a student does not complete this step, QSAS cannot retroactively provide accommodations for any class deliverable in which accommodations were not provided.

 Student Rights and Responsibilities